 - The applicant’s institution must fall under specific organization categories as defined in AOSP Membership categories.

-Proposals should be submitted electronically by email to NP.Mchunu@nrf.ac.za by 25 November 2022.
+Proposals should be submitted electronically (with the completed application form) by email to NP.Mchunu@nrf.ac.za by 15 January 2023.

 You might also be interested in